 As a project manager, you’ll use cost control to monitor your resource management plan and take action when you notice overspending.

 A reporting tool can also be helpful to identify when you exceed your project budget.
 Say the freelance designer you brought on to a new project took much longer than expected to edit images.
-Once you identify this cost, you may decide to hire an in-house designer on your next project to reduce costs and drive efficiency.Try project management with Asana
+Once you identify this cost, you may decide to hire an in-house designer on your next project to reduce costs and drive efficiency.Try Asana for project management

 Does your team have a hard time staying within scope or budget?
 This is where cost control comes into play.
 Even if your team does stay within budget, cost control can help you reduce your budget further, which will lead to an increase in income.

 It provides insight into the company’s overall spending by showing what areas cost the most within the business and what expenses occur within those areas.
 Cost control may first occur at the project level to reduce individual project costs in hopes that the company can increase overall profits.Read: Project accounting: How to weight project cost-benefits